Numbers & Notes:

 Now you can buy my book directly from me!
 My publishing company, PSI Press, Inc. has gone out of business due to the death of PSI Press founder, Richard Crandall, in December 2012.
 Help support me and my work on future editions of Numbers and Notes by purchasing the PDF!

 Paperback copies are SOLD OUT!
-Thanks for your support.
+Thank you for your support.

 Get a digital PDF copy of Numbers and Notes sent to your email for just $5!
 Please wait up to 2 days to receive the document.